wohaco/despace/venus.md

 Spacecraft:

    1. [Venera‑8](venera_8.md) (1972.03.27).
 Venera 8 was the first to detect three main optical regions in the atmosphere: the main thick cloud layer between 65 & 49 km, a less dense layer of haze (fog) between 49 km & 32 km, & a relatively clear cloudless atmosphere.
    1. [Mariner-10](mariner_10.md) (1973.11.04).
 The cloud cover of Venus was indistinguishable in the visible range, but clearly visible through the filters of the Mariner 10 ultraviolet camera.
 This produced a series of images that captured a dense & well-structured atmosphere.
 The atmosphere made a complete revolution in 4 earth days.
 Mariner 10 found four altitudes could signify the presence of a layer of clouds.
 The inversions of temperature occurred at the 56, 61, 63, & 81 km levels.
 The elevated concentration of atomic oxygen in the upper atmosphere showed that the atmosphere is stratified into upper & lower layers that do not mix with each other; photographs of the upper & lower cloud layers corroborated this hypothesis.
    1. [Venera‑9](venera_9_10.md) (1975.06.08), [Venera‑10](venera_9_10.md) (1975.06.14).
 For the first studies in orbit of the Venus satellite, the space station was equipped with instruments to study the structure of the middle & upper atmosphere.
-The Venera 9 & 10 Landers had accelerometers on board to determine the structure of the atmosphere at altitudes of 70-76 km.
+The Venera 9 & 10 Landers had accelerometers on board to determine the structure of the atmosphere at altitudes of 70 ‑ 76 km.
    1. [Pioneer-Venus-1](pioneer_venus_1.md) (1978.05.20).
 The Pioneer Venus orbiter measured the detailed structure of the upper atmosphere of Venus, determined the characteristics of the atmosphere of Venus on a planetary scale.
    1. [Pioneer-Venus-2](pioneer_venus_2.md) (1978.08.08).
 The objective of the Bus was to study the structure & composition of the atmosphere down to the surface, the nature & composition of the clouds, the radiation field & energy exchange in the lower atmosphere, & local information on atmospheric circulation patterns.
    1. [Venera‑11](venera_11_12.md) (1978.09.09), [Venera‑12](venera_11_12.md) (1978.09.14).
 On Board the Landers were instruments for determining the structure of the planet's atmosphere in the range of heights from 105 to 70 km.
    1. [Venera‑13](venera_13_14.md) (1981.10.30), [Venera‑14](venera_13_14.md) (1981.11.04).
-The nephelometer data on the structure & microphysical characteristics of the atmosphere confirmed the results that the main cloud system consists of three different layers of clouds: the dense upper layer from 62 km (the beginning of the measurement) to 57 km, the less dense layer from 57 to 50 km, & the densest layer from 50 to 48 km.
+The nephelometer data on the structure & microphysical characteristics of the atmosphere confirmed the results that the main cloud system consists of three different layers of clouds: the dense upper layer from 62 km (the beginning of the measurement) to 57 km, the less dense layer 57 ‑ 50 km, & the densest layer 50 ‑ 48 km.

 Future/proposed missions: